Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Simulations

-However, the angular Lorentz factor profile also dictates when material at different angles becomes de-beamed to the observer, and, therefore, can significantly impact the observed lightcurve for off-axis observers (Appendix \ref{sec: afterglowpyassumptions}) and the inferred afterglow detectability.
+However, the angular Lorentz factor profile also dictates when material at different angles becomes no longer beamed to the observer, and, therefore, can significantly impact the observed lightcurve for off-axis observers (Appendix \ref{sec: afterglowpyassumptions}) and the inferred afterglow detectability.
 Therefore, we adopt an angular profile for the Lorentz factor that is the same as the energy profile (Equations \ref{eqn: GJ} and \ref{eqn: PLJ}) such that

 where $\Gamma_0$ is the initial bulk Lorentz factor at the jet's core.
-This setup, defined within \texttt{afterglowpy} \cite{Ryan2020} through the \texttt{GammaEvenMass} flag (Appendix \ref{sec: afterglowpyassumptions}), provides identical mass loading throughout the jet.
-We adopt an initial bulk Lorentz factor at the jet's core of $\Gamma_0$\,$=$\,$300$ throughout this work \cite{Ghirlanda2018}.
+This setup, defined within \texttt{afterglowpy} \citep{Ryan2020} through the \texttt{GammaEvenMass} flag (Appendix \ref{sec: afterglowpyassumptions}), provides identical mass loading throughout the jet.
+We adopt an initial bulk Lorentz factor at the jet's core of $\Gamma_0$\,$=$\,$300$ throughout this work \citep{Ghirlanda2018}.